felixma-pro/melodic-owl/src/pages/about.md

 image: images/about.jpg
 template: page
 ---

-Hello!
-I’m Felix—a product designer with an entrepreneurial background living in London.

 My journey into product design started with discovering the human-centred approach for running a personal training business.

 For over eight years, I have developed a strong interest in behavioural psychology and always intrigued to learn more about people.
 And this allowed me to excel in balancing customer and business needs.